8 Mistakes to Avoid When Buying a Home

 Do not mistake pre-approval by a lender with pre-qualification.
 Pre-qualification, the first step toward being pre-approved, will point you in the right direction, giving you an idea of the price range of houses you can comfortably afford.
 Pre-approval, however, means you become a cash buyer, making negotiations with the seller much easier.

 2. Allowing “first impressions” to overly influence your decision:

 The first impression of a home has been cited as the single most influential factor guiding many purchasers’ choice to buy.
 Make a conscious decision beforehand to examine a home as objectively as you can.
-Don’t let the current owners’ style or lifestyle sway your judgment.
-Beneath the bad décor or messy rooms, these homes may actually suit your needs and offer you a structurally sound base with which to work.
-Likewise, don’t jump at a home simply because the walls are painted your favourite colour!
-Make sure you thoroughly the investigate the structure beneath the paint before you come to any serious decisions.
+Do not let the current owners’ style or lifestyle sway your judgment.
+Beneath the bad décor or messy rooms, these homes may suit your needs and offer you a structurally sound base with which to work.
+Likewise, do not jump at a home simply because the walls are painted your favourite colour!
+Make sure you thoroughly investigate the structure beneath the paint before you come to any serious decisions.